umaidansari12/CP/striver_sde_sheet/linked_list_part_2.md

 Approach : Use slow and fast pointer and they are bound to collide at some point if there is a cycle in the linked list.

+Intuition : Think of the case when slow pointer is at some position and the fast pointer is just behind it and as the slow pointer moves one step and fast pointer moves 2 steps at a time so at the next moment they will collide and similary if there is a cycle every case will boil down to this stage where fast pointer is behind slow pointer and at next step they will collide for sure.

+f------>s------>fs

 Code :

 bool detectCycle(Node *head)